Adrlloyd/grapely-project/README.md

 # Grapely

-A beautifully interactive wine discovery and recommendation platform that allows users to explore wines around the world based on country and price, with deeper engagement through user accounts, personalized recommendations, and search/filter tools.
+A beautifully interactive wine discovery and recommendation platform that allows users to explore wines around the world based on country and price, with deeper engagement through user accounts, personalised recommendations, and search/filter tools.

-Primary color: #7B2E5A

 ## Table of Contents